 The Drawing Room first originated from the desire to promote works of art on paper.
 This idea evolved to form one of Manila’s leading interdisciplinary commercial galleries.
 The gallery represents artists from the Philippines, with a focus on artistic practices that capture the ever-changing urbanity and dynamism of the Philippines.
 The Drawing Room is interested in artistic practices with social and historic undertones and therefore represents an array of artists dealing with complex themes in contemporary formats.
 The Drawing Room exhibits artists on a monthly basis and are involved in various international art fairs.

 Light and Space Contemporary

 Set up by brothers Jason and Joseph Tecson in 2010, Light and Space Contemporary is a youngster in comparison to some of Manila’s other galleries.
 Emitting an abundance of energy, their enthusiasm for contemporary artistic practice and experimentation is infectious.
-The gallery collaborates with other creative establishments to explore the cross section between art, theatre and film, and expands on dialogues between social, cultural and artistic backgrounds.
+The gallery collaborates with other creative establishments to explore the cross section between art, theater and film, and expands on dialogues between social, cultural and artistic backgrounds.

 53 Fairlane Street, West Fairview, 1118 Quezon City, Philippines, +63 (02) 239 8202

 Green Papaya Art Projects

 Founded in 2000 by Norberto Roldan and Donna Miranda, Green Papaya Art Projects provides a platform for creative engagement and informational exchange in a multidisciplinary arena.
 Green Papaya Art Projects reacts to the generally unchanged unemployment figures and escalating prices – issues that have not improved since the People Power Revolution of 1986.
 Spurred by their understanding of the Philippines’ current political and social conditions, they provide an alternative space for artistic experimentation that does not depend on any involvement from the government.